 San Diego has been the home of the Kumeyaay people for over 10,000 years, and long before that it was deep underwater.
 The geologic and natural history of San Diego make it a fascinating location to explore natural spaces.
 On this trip you will have the opportunity to discover the rich biodiversity that San Diego has to offer, from the state marine fish the Garibaldi to the elusive Gray Fox.
-You will also get the chance to explore old and new land formations that lend themselves well to outdoor pursuits.
+You will also get the chance to explore old and new land formations that lend themselves well to outdoor pursuits, and learn about the rich cultural history in those spaces.

 Originally a tidal marsh before it was dredged out, Mission Bay sits just north of the San Diego River.
 Now it is the largest human-made aquatic park in the country, with numerous areas designated for different water sports.

 La Jolla Cove

-La Jolla Cove is a well-known snorkeling destination, perhaps because it is part of the Underwater Park Ecological Reserve and therefore wildlife are protected in the area.
-Quite possibly for the same reason, it is also a popular area for seals and sea lions—you can often spot them sun bathing on the rocks beside the cove.
+La Jolla Cove is a well-known snorkeling destination, perhaps because it is part of the Underwater Park Ecological Reserve and therefore wildlife is protected in the area.
+Quite possibly for the same reason, it is also a popular area for seals and sea lions—you can often spot them sunbathing on the rocks beside the cove.

 Mission Trails Regional Park

 Mission Trails Regional Park is home to the highest point in San Diego, Cowles Mountain, and sits in the California Chaparral and Woodlands ecoregion.
 It is one of the largest open space urban parks in the US, and we are fortunate to have it right in our backyard.
 Some species in the area include horned lizards, roadrunners, great horned owls, brush rabbits (which are also frequently spotted on UCSD campus), and mule deer.

 Day 1 - Meet at Outback Adventures Office / Rental Shop at 10am.
 Check out your gear and experience the Outback Challenge Course.
 Camp at Outback Adventures.

 Day 2 - Head to the coast for a day of kayaking on Mission Bay and snorkeling at La Jolla Cove.
 After returning your watersport gear, head to Mission Trails Regional Park and set up camp.
 Sleep in tents at Kumeyaay Campground.